Gov’t relief loans to restaurant chains draw complaints

 Small business advocacy groups say changes are needed before the next round of funding is doled out.
 The National Federation of Independent Business says a portion of the money should be set aside for companies with 20 or fewer employees.
 While the NFIB did not mention small restaurants specifically, they would be among the beneficiaries under the NFIB plan.

-Many restaurants are scrambling to shore up their finances as their business drops off sharply as customers obey stay-at-home orders.
-U.S. restaurant sales were down 41% the week ending April 7, according to NPD Group, a data and consulting firm.
+Many restaurants are scrambling to shore up their finances as customers obey stay-at-home orders.
+U.S. restaurant sales were down 43% the week ending April 12, according to NPD Group, a data and consulting firm.
 The drop-off has been sharpest for sit-down restaurants that have closed their dining rooms.

 Potbelly Sandwich Works, which which has 474 restaurants and 7,000 employees, said last week it received a $10 million loan.
 Ruth’s Chris Steakhouse, which has 150 restaurants and more than 5,700 employees, received two loans of $10 million each.